-Custodial Credit Risk (Cash and Cash Equivalents and Investments Held at Custodial bank)
+Custodial Credit Risk (Cash and Cash Equivalents and Investments Held at Custodial Bank)

 Custodial credit risk is the risk that, in the event of the failure of the counterparty to a transaction, the Board will not be able to recover the value of the investment or collateral securities that are in the possession of an outside party.
-Per policy, the Board's custodial bank must hold short-term and long-term credit rating by at least one Nationally Recognized Statistical Rating Organization (NRSRO) with a minimum requirement of A1/P1 (short-term) and A3/A-1 (long-term).
+Per policy, the Board's custodial bank must have bank ratings from at least two Nationally Recognized Statistical Rating Organizations (NRSROs) on an annual basis.

-As of June 30th, all the public securities were registered in the nominee name of the Board and held in the possession of the Board's custodial bank.
+As of June 30th, all the public securities were registered in the nominee name for the Montana Board of Investments and held in the possession of the Board's custodial bank.
 Commingled fund investments are registered in the name of the Montana Board of Investments.
+Therefore, the Board is not subject to custodial credit risk.